awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

   + [DescribeProvisioningTemplateVersion](https://docs.aws.amazon.com/iot/latest/apireference/API_DescribeProvisioningTemplateVersion.html)
   + [ListProvisioningTemplates](https://docs.aws.amazon.com/iot/latest/apireference/API_ListProvisioningTemplates.html)
   + [ListProvisioningTemplateVersions](https://docs.aws.amazon.com/iot/latest/apireference/API_ListProvisioningTemplateVersions.html)
 + Control plane API are used by a trusted user to generate a temporary onboarding claim which is passed to the device during Wi\-Fi config or similar method\.
-There is one API in this category: [CreateProvisioningClaim](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateProvisioningTemplate.html)\.
+There is one API in this category: [CreateProvisioningClaim](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateProvisioningClaim.html)\.
 + API used by devices during the provisioning process \(using a provisioning claim embedded in a device or one passed to it by a trusted user\)\.
-For more information, see Device Provisioning MQTT API

 ### Device Provisioning MQTT API<a name="provision-mqtt-api"></a>